bloopsoup/DANGERdice/docs/src/core.md

     manager.draw()
 ```

-## `Event`

-A user input.
-Consumed by states to trigger some action such as clicking a button or inputting text.
-It only supports key presses and basic mouse clicks.

-Under the hood, it is just a bunch of enums.
-The `enums` folder contains definitions for event types, key presses, and mouse actions.

 ## `State`

+### Background

-A state which manages a bunch of game objects.
-It's responsible for passing events, giving information, and drawing objects that it
+A scene of the game.
+It's responsible for passing events, updating information, and drawing objects that it
 contains.
-Usually, a `State` keeps track of data (which are its attributes) that get passed into the objects themselves for display.
-Objects can then modify the data.
+As mentioned before, all of this is orchestrated by the `StateManager`.

-States also contain two hooks: `startup` and `cleanup`.
+States contain two hooks: `startup` and `cleanup`.
 - `startup` is called before a state actually runs.
 This is where you can setup objects and load data.
 - `cleanup` is called before a state becomes inactive.
 This is where you can reset attributes and clean up elements.

-Normally you would inherit from this class.
+States are also responsible for managing their transitions via their `to` method.
+By calling `to(dest)`, the state
+will signal to the manager to transition to state `dest`.

+### Usage

+Since `State` is a base class with abstract `startup`, `cleanup`, `handle_event`, `update`, and `draw` methods,
+game states have to inherit from this class and then implement their specific logic.

+Example state `Test`.
+Notice how it will update its own attribute `state_info` on every game update if it is active.
+Given enough updates, the state will transition to `Test2`.

 ```python
 class Test(State):